bcc-code/bmm-app/README.md

 [How to set DebugView for Analytics](https://firebase.google.com/docs/analytics/debugview)

 ## Updating Firebase packages
 When the app doesn't start after upgrading a firebase package or throws some weird message clean this folder: `~/Library/Caches/XamarinBuildDownload`

+# Notes about simulator / emulator
+1. Android: Firebase can't be accessed leading to an error when opening Profile
+2. iOS: Audio can't be played in the simulator